 - Soles of the feet

-If you've had scabies before, signs and symptoms may develop within a few days of exposure.
-However, if you've never had scabies, it could take as long as six weeks for signs and symptoms to begin.
-It's important to remember that you can still spread scabies even if you don't have any signs or symptoms yet.
+If you've had scabies before, symptoms may start within a few days of exposure.
+If you've never had scabies, it can take as long as six weeks for symptoms to start.
+You can still spread scabies even if you don't have any symptoms yet.

 When to see a doctor

 Talk to your health care provider if you have any symptoms of scabies.

 Many skin conditions, such as dermatitis or eczema, also can cause itching and small bumps on the skin.
 Your health care provider can find the exact cause of your symptoms so that you receive the right treatment.
 Antihistamines or nonprescription lotions may ease itching.
 But they won't get rid of the mites or their eggs.

 From Mayo Clinic to your inbox

 Sign up for free and stay up to date on research advancements, health tips, current health topics, and expertise on managing health.
 Click here for an email preview.

 ErrorEmail field is required